Lost (8Ball album)

 Lost is the debut solo studio album by American rapper Eightball.
-It is a double album.
-The album was released on May 19, 1998, by Draper Inc. Records.
+It is a double album, released on May 19, 1998, by Draper Inc. Records.
 8Ball had already released three albums as a part of the group 8Ball & MJG, but after 1995's On Top of the World the group decided to make solo albums before reuniting as a group.
 This was the second of the group's solo albums, being released after MJG's No More Glory.
-This album has been certified Platinum by the RIAA for selling 1.8 million copies in the U.S. The song "Drama in My Life" was first heard on the soundtrack album to the 1998 film Woo.
+This album has been certified Platinum by the RIAA for selling 1.8 million copies in the U.S. The song "Drama in My Life" featuring Psycho Drama was first heard on the soundtrack album to the 1998 film Woo and "Let's Ride" featuring MJG was first heard on the I Got the Hook-Up soundtrack released earlier the same year.